 Federal tax treatment of 529 plan qualified higher education expenses or QHEEs includes the repayment of up to $10,000 (including principal and interest) on any qualified education loan of either a 529 plan designated beneficiary or a sibling of the designated beneficiary.
 To be a qualified expense, the loan repayment amount for an individual is subject to a lifetime limit of $10,000.

-Please see the state tax treatment of withdrawals used toward student loan repayment here.
+Please see the Plan Description for the state tax treatment of withdrawals used toward student loan repayment.